Dental Implants Dentist Bellmore, NY

-A dental implant most often takes the form of a small, screw-shaped titanium post that replaces the root-part of a missing tooth.
-The surgical procedure used to place an implant is actually quite minor and routine, requiring only local anesthesia in most cases.
+During this healing period, the implant actually fuses to the bone surrounding it through a process called "osseointegration."
 After a healing period, the implant is topped with a lifelike crown custom-made to match your existing natural teeth.
 Implants have a documented success rate of over 95%, which is significantly higher than any other tooth-replacement option.

-Tooth Replacement Options Using Dental Implants
+Tooth Replacement Options Using Implants

 Implants can replace missing teeth in a variety of ways.
 They can be used to:

-Implant Care and Maintenance
+Dental Implant Care and Maintenance